 The programme is an integration of scientific, technical, managerial and entrepreneurial concepts in the management of the environment, focusing on energy requirement, production and utilisation.
 Students are thus equipped with the knowledge on how to harness and exploit energy resources efficiently whilst ensuring sustainability and environmental protection.
 The programme also offers students diverse and applied knowledge in environmental technology, business and management, thereby producing graduates with the ability to develop and/or manage effectively environmental strategies on a local and global scale.

-An integrated programme of lectures, tutorials, seminars, practical assignments, case studies and fieldwork are used to enhance your knowledge and understanding.
-Throughout the course emphasis is placed on participation, and self-directed study.
+How you learn An integrated programme of lectures, tutorials, seminars, practical assignments, case studies and fieldwork are used to enhance your knowledge and understanding.
+Throughout the course, the emphasis is placed on participation and self-directed study.
 The project phase of the course is designed to allow you to apply your studies within a chosen speciality.

 By working within project groups and by yourself, you will improve your communication, project planning and teamwork skills, which are very important skills for any career.
 The MSc dissertation allows you to develop a specialist area of expertise.

-All applicants are required to provide certified proof of competence in English Language.
+Overseas/EU All applicants are required to provide certified proof of competence in the English Language.